jkuester/cht-config-library/basic-forms/README.md

 Almost all the official [ODK form Docs](https://docs.getodk.org/form-reference/) are applicable to CHT forms.
 Additionally, the ODK team has provided a [XLSForm Template](https://forum.getodk.org/t/odk-xlsform-template/43459) that is an excellent reference for creating forms.

+## Training Cards

+See [the documentation](https://docs.communityhealthtoolkit.org/building/training/training-cards/) for more information about training forms.

+The training cards here include the resources [provided in the documentation](https://docs.communityhealthtoolkit.org/building/training/training-cards-resources/).